ArloL/arlol.github.io/_posts/2013-08-02-cygwin-ruby-rbenv-remap-errors.md

 ---
 published: true
 layout: default
-title: How to remove errors when running rbenv under cygwin
+title: How to remove space occupied errors in ruby under cygwin
-subtitle: "When you install custom ruby versions using a tool like ruby-build you might run into some *remap* problems."
+subtitle: "When you install custom ruby versions using a tool like ruby-build you might run into address space occupied problems."
-description: "When you install custom ruby versions using a tool like ruby-build you might run into some remap problems."
+description: "When you install custom ruby versions using a tool like ruby-build you might run into address space occupied problems."
 ---

-After successfully installing ruby 2.0.0-p247 in cygwin I was getting weird `child_info_fork::abort:` errors that caused my call to `gem install bundler` to fail.
+After successfully installing ruby 2.0.0-p247 in [cygwin](http://cygwin.com/) with [ruby-build](https://github.com/sstephenson/ruby-build) as a [rbenv](https://github.com/sstephenson/rbenv) plugin.
+I was getting weird `child_info_fork::abort:` errors that caused my call to `gem install bundler` to fail.

 The error messages looked like this: